django-denmark/2020.djangoday.dk/content/tickets.md

 draft: false
 ---

+## Individual tickets

+You can also be a corporate supporter w/ tickets.
+See below.

-Tickets include:
+**Venue tickets** include:

-* All the talks
+* All the talks live at the venue
 * A breakfast, lunch and cake
 * Hanging out with your favorite Django people in one convenient location
 * Networking drinks afterwards
-* Dinner and drinks in the evening (separate ticket)
 * Free optional membership of Django Denmark
+* Stickers and merch
 * **All prices include 25% VAT and exclude service fees**

-If we cancel the event (for instance because of that global virus thing), everyone will of course get their money back.
+If we need to go remote, all tickets will automatically convert to remote packages.
+You can convert your ticket to a remote package at any time, if you want.
+Just send us an email.

 When ordering tickets, you will be asked questions about dietary preferences and if you want to be a member of Django Denmark, our association behind Django Day.